 So there you have it, the most common techniques to try.
 Remember, Rome wasn’t built in a day, so be patient and chip away at them one practice session at a time.

 You should also consider the type of pick you’re using.
-While you can, in theory, use any type of pick to play these, certain ones (such as the Jazz III) will make it easier.
+While you can, in theory, use any type of guitar pick thickness or shape to play these, you ideally want something firm to give you lots of ‘attack’ (such as the Jazz III pick).